JoshuaStorm/meetable/README.md

 - connected front end to database for all three tabs: 'incoming', 'outgoing', 'finalized'
 - began work on acceptInvite() function, but stuck on how to modify a database value from the client side.

+## April 17, 2017
+- Finished rewriting `findBusyTimes`.
+Tried to account for all corner cases by reducing everything to one format.
+- Finished writing `findOverlap`.
+Seems to be working but I can't be sure.
+Will test more extensively.

 ## April 16, 2017 (Meeting)
 - Everyone gave updates on their work so far
 - Decided to move 'meetingInvitesReceived/Sent' and other information to go under the user 'profile', because we were having trouble pulling it from the client side